themorlan/openREM/docs/upgrade_linux.rst

     $ pg_dump -U openremuser -d openremdb -F c -f pre-1-0-upgrade-dump.bak

-Stop any Celery workers, Flower and Gunicorn, disable DICOM Store SCP:
+Stop any Celery workers, Flower, RabbitMQ and Gunicorn, disable DICOM Store SCP (service names will be reversed if they weren't changed with the 0.9.1 upgrade):

 .. code-block:: console